pantelis/aiml-common/lectures/logical-reasoning/propositional-logic/_index.md

 ---
 title: World Models
-weight: 91
-draft: false
 ---

 # World Models

 For each problem we can define a number of _world models_ each representing every possible state (configuration) of the environment that the agent may be in.
-The specific world model $m$ is, in other words, a mathematical abstraction that fixes as TRUE or FALSE each of the sentences it contains and as you understand, depending on the sentences, it may or may not correspond to reality.
-For example, the sentence

-$$c = \text{"backpack is hanging from the ceiling"}$$

-may be part of a model but it does not correspond to reality and chances are that this sentence will not be _satisfied_ in many models that contain it.
-We denote the set of models that satisfy sentence $\alpha$ as $M(\alpha)$.
-We also say that $m$ is a model of $\alpha$.
-Now that we have defined the world model we can go back to the definition of entailment in the earlier example and write:

-$$ \alpha \models \beta  \iff M(\alpha) ⊆ M(\beta)$$

-The representation language used in the KB sentences must offer two features: clear syntax and clear meaning (semantics).

 ## Wumpus World

-To describe both we will use a very simple world known in the literature as the Wumpus World (a cave) shown below.
+We will use a very simple world known in the literature as the Wumpus world (a cave) shown below.

 ![wumpus-world](images/wumpus-world.png#center)
 *Wumpus World.
 It was inspired by a video game Hunt the Wumpus by Gregory Yob in 1973.
 The Wumpus world is a cave which has 4/4 rooms connected with passageways.
 So there are total 16 rooms which are connected with each other.
 We have a agent who will move in this world.
 The cave has a room with a beast which is called Wumpus, who eats anyone who enters the room.
 The Wumpus can be shot by the agent, but the agent has a single arrow.
 There are pit rooms which are bottomless, and if agent falls in such pits, then he will be stuck there forever.
 The agent's goal is to find the gold and climb out of the cave without falling into pits or eaten by Wumpus.
 The agent will get a reward if he comes out with gold, and he will get a penalty if eaten by Wumpus or falls in the pit.*